-LEGAL REF.: M.G.L.
-7:22A; 7:22B; 30B; 71:49A
+LEGAL REF.: M.G.L.; 30B; 71:49A

-NOTE: This category is useful for a general, overall policy on purchasing, which includes content that might otherwise be filed in a number of subcategories of this main topic.
-Specific regulations pertaining to purchasing are better filed under DJF, Purchasing Procedures.

 File: DJA - PURCHASING AUTHORITY

-Authority for the purchase of materials, equipment, supplies, and services is extended to the Superintendent through the detailed listing of such items compiled as part of the budget-making process.
+Authority for the purchase of materials, equipment, supplies, and services is extended to the Superintendent through cost-center appropriation as part of the District budget process.

-The purchase of items and services on such lists requires no further Committee approval except when by law or Committee policy the purchases or services must be put to bid.
+The purchase of items and services within the cost-center appropriation requires no further Committee approval except when by law or by Committee policy.

-SOURCE: MASC
+SOURCE: MASC 2021